pylint-dev/pylint/doc/development_guide/contributor_guide/governance.rst

 How to become a triager ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+- Create a pylint plugin, then migrate it to the 'pylint-dev' github organization.

+Or:

 - Contribute for more than 3 releases consistently.
 - Do not be too opinionated, follow the code of conduct without requiring emotional works from the maintainers.
 It does not mean that disagreements are impossible,